Why the education system leaves graduates unemployable

 There is a miscommunication issue between the education system and the working world.
-The result?
-Business leaders are feeling a skills-gap.
 Jess McGreal gives her take on how to give UK students an education that goes beyond the classroom.

 At last week’s Conservative party conference in Birmingham, the prime minister condemned the previous Labour government for the creation of “a toxic culture of low expectations, that lack of ambition for every child, which has held this country back.
 You’ve heard of pushy parents,” he said, “well – this is a pushy government.”

 Cameron insisted a privileged education for all could be the answer to youth unemployment, but his speech ignored a fundamental problem: the miscommunication between the education system and the working world.
 This problem is engrained within the British school curriculum and higher education as neither institutions equip young people with the tools they need to secure an interview, let alone a job.